lbeurerkellner/green-gold-dachshund-web/docs/guide/language/reference.md

 * A **vendor-agnostic** abstraction over optimized and parallelized **LLM inference**.

 The overall goal is to provide a fast and reliable toolchain that facilitates LLM-powered reasoning and applications across domains.
-This includes simple, already existing use-cases, such as simple chat applications and data parsing, but also extends to more complex applications such as autonomous agents, large-scale data processing, and programmatic reasoning and planning.
+This includes already existing use-cases, such as simple chat applications and data parsing, but also extends to more complex applications such as autonomous agents, large-scale data processing, and programmatic reasoning and planning.

 ## Using LMQL